Dalby, Queensland: History

 On 8 December 1912, the Dalby Methodist Church in Condamine Street was officially opened by the Reverend Henry Youngman, the President of the Queensland Methodist Conference.
-Im March 1949 it was announced that a new church would be built with the original church to be moved on the site and be used as a church hall.
+In March 1949 it was announced that a new church would be built with the original church to be moved on the site and be used as a church hall.
 On 1 October 1949 the foundation stone for the new Dalby Methodist Church was laid by Reverend Henry William Prouse, the President of the Queensland Methodist Conference.
 Construction commenced in May 1950, but there were delays in obtaining building materials until August 1951.
 The new church was dedicated on Saturday 8 December 1951 by Reverend Tom Hardy Blackburn.
 When the Methodist Church amalgamated into the Uniting Church in Australia in 1977, it became the Dalby Uniting Church.

 The Dalby War Memorial was unveiled by the Queensland Governor, Matthew Nathan, on 26 July 1922.

 The Paragon Cafe was purchased in 1935 by Milton (Miltiadis) Dimitrios Samios part of the cultural phenomenon of Greek cafes in Queensland.
 Paragon Cafe employed three men and six women with taking increasing from 90 pounds to 200 pounds within the first year of trading.

 The Dalby Olympic Swimming Pool complex was constructed in 1936 and is the earliest identified Olympic standard pool in Queensland constructed outside Brisbane.

 Dalby State High School opened on 2 February 1954.
 Bunya Campus was acquired by Dalby State High School at the start of 2011 and has since provided students who live out of the catchment area the opportunity to attend Dalby State High School and participate in all it has to offer as a boarding student.

 St Mary's College was a Catholic secondary school opened on 21 January 1963 by the Christian Brothers.
 In 2008, it merged with St Columba's School to create Our Lady of the Southern Cross College.

 Dalby South State School opened on 29 March 1965.

 Dalby Christian School was opened on 1 February 1981 by the Dalby Gospel Chapel.

 The Christian Outreach College opened on 28 January 1984.
 It closed on 18 September 1991.

 In 2004, Dalby began treating its water with state-of-the-art reverse osmosis process.
 The first Reverse Osmosis plant, opened in 2004, was the first in Queensland.
 The second and larger plant opened in 2011.